datastax/dsbulk/manual/settings.md

 One can specify that all like-named fields be mapped, except for `c2`: `* = -c2`.
 To skip `c2` and `c3`: `* = [-c2, -c3]`.

+Any identifier, field or column, that is not strictly alphanumeric (i.e. not matching [a-zA-Z0-9_]+) must be surrounded by double-quotes: `"Field ""A""" = "Column 2"` (to escape a double-quote, simply double it).

 The exact type of mapping to use depends on the connector being used.
 Some connectors can only produce indexed records; others can only produce mapped ones, while others are capable of producing both indexed and mapped records at the same time.
 Refer to the connector's documentation to know which kinds of mapping it supports.

 Default: **&lt;unspecified&gt;**.